Yuvarajprince/Music-Genre-Classification-Web-App/README.md

-Here’s a clean and professional **README** for your GitHub repository:

----

 # **Music Genre Classification Web App** 🎵

 A Flask-based web application that classifies music genres from uploaded audio files.
 The app extracts audio features, visualizes the spectrum, and predicts the genre using a trained machine learning model.